Home » Blog » Unveiling the Secrets of Geotextile Fabric: The Key to Durable Decomposed Granite Paths

 How Long Does Geotextile Last?

-The lifespan of geotextile fabric depends on several factors, including the type of fabric, environmental conditions, and how it’s used.
-Here’s a general breakdown:
+The lifespan of geotextile materials depends on several factors, including the type of geotextile, the environment it’s used in, and the specific application.
+Generally:

 What Is the Use of Geotextile in Pavement Design?

-• Separation: Geotextiles prevent the intermixing of different soil layers, ensuring the integrity and longevity of the pavement structure.
+• Separation: Geotextiles prevent the mixing of different soil layers, such as subgrade soil and aggregate base, helping to maintain the integrity of the pavement structure over time.

 Let’s generate an image to capture this: a serene, winding path through a lush garden, illustrating the hidden strength of geotextile fabric beneath the decomposed granite surface, showcasing its role in creating a durable and picturesque landscape.